jackbradyeng/hardware_price_tracker_fe/README.md

 ## Overview

 This application allows users to browse time-series pricing data on computer hardware across several categories — Consumer GPUs, CPUs, RAM, Workstation GPUs, SSDs, HDDs, and NVMe drives — and view interactive charts for each product, broken down by vendor.
 The goal is to give users a clear picture of how prices move over time across the Australian market, with the intention to extend coverage to US vendors in the future.
-The application was created in response to the extreme pricing volatility within the PC market.
+The application was created in response to the considerable pricing volatility within the PC market.

 ---